rasmusfreund/bioinf-prog-course/book/chapters/05_the_order_of_events.md

 |         | logical             | `and`                            |
 | Lowest  | logical             | `or`                             |

 Sometimes a statement contains adjacent operators with the same precedence.
 In this case Python evaluates the expression left to right.
-I.e. This expression evaluates to `1.0`:
+I.e. This following expression first reduces to $0.5 * 2$ and then to $1$

 ```python
 2 / 4 * 2
 ```

-and this evaluates to `4.0`:
+The following one first reduces to $1 * 4$ and then to $4$:

 ```python
 2 / 2 * 4
 ```

+If you want Python order the oprations in any other way, you need to use perentheses (E.g. `2 / (2 * 4)`).

 #### Exercise
 Look at each expression in the exercises below and use the table above to decide if it evaluates to `True` or `False`.
 Then write the code and test if you were right.
 If not figure out why.